highchair/artinruins-com/_property/jones-warehouse.md

 #### Significance

 The Jones Warehouses are of local and statewide architectural importance.
 The plain-trimmed c.
 1861-65 factory building with its clerestory roof is one of the oldest and least altered industrial structures in Providence and a very late example of a mill type which was popular inRhode Island in the first half of the nineteenth century [A.I.R.: No longer extant].
-Buildings C and D, in addition to the considerable architectural merit of their unified exterior, possess great significance in being among the earliest buildings erected specifically for the storage of household goods in Providence or, so a contemporary account claimed,anywhere.
+Buildings C and D, in addition to the considerable architectural merit of their unified exterior, possess great significance in being among the earliest buildings erected specifically for the storage of household goods in Providence or, so a contemporary account claimed, anywhere.
 The structures were equipped with such innovations as a (very large) electric elevator and fire doors which closed automatically.

 The Jones Warehouses firm was established about 1889 by Orrin E. Jones, a blacksmith.
 Jones first housed his household-goods storage business in the Lester Hall block nearby on Cranston Street.
 In 1893, however, he purchased the former gun factory, and in the next few years consolidated the business there and in his other buildings on Central Street.
 Orrin E. Jones died in 1923.
 His son, George W. Jones, who had started work with the company in 1907, then took charge and continued to run the business until his death early in 1974.